fullstack-development/developers-roadmap/backend/junior-1/haskell.md

   * `15`
   * `\x -> x * 2`
   * `(\x -> x + 1) 3`
-* Why strict functions in haskell evaluate values to WHNF and not NF?
+* Why strict functions in Haskell evaluate values to WHNF and not NF?

 ### Resources